Robert F. Kennedy in media: Films and television

 Kennedy's role in the Cuban Missile Crisis has been dramatized by Martin Sheen in the TV play The Missiles of October (1974) and by Steven Culp in Thirteen Days (2000).

 He is portrayed by John Shea in the TV miniseries Kennedy (1983).

+Cliff DeYoung portrayed RFK in the 1978 Miniseries King.

 He is portrayed by Cotter Smith in the television miniseries Blood Feud (1983).

 He is portrayed by Brad Davis in the three-part TV mini-series Robert Kennedy and His Times (1985), based on the book by Arthur M. Schlesinger Jr.

 The 1985 film Prince Jack portrays Attorney General Kennedy's (James F. Kelly) efforts to address the Civil rights movement.

 He is portrayed by Nicholas Campbell in the television mini-series Hoover vs. The Kennedys (1987).

 He was portrayed by Kevin Anderson in Hoffa (1992) and by Željko Ivanek in the HBO film The Rat Pack (1998).

 He is played by Linus Roache in the made-for-TV movie RFK (2002), which portrays his life from the time of his brother's assassination to his own death.

 The film Bobby (2006) is the story of multiple people's lives leading up to RFK's assassination.
 The film employs stock footage from his presidential campaign, and he is briefly portrayed by Dave Fraunces.

 Barry Pepper won an Emmy for his portrayal of Kennedy in The Kennedys (2011), an 8-part miniseries.

 In the biographical movie J. Edgar (2011), RFK is played by Jeffrey Donovan.

 He was played by Russell Lucas in Seven Days That Made a President (2013).

 Jack Noseworthy plays Robert Kennedy in the 2013 film Killing Kennedy.

 He is played by Peter Sarsgaard in the film about Jacqueline Kennedy, Jackie (2016).

 He is played by Julian Ovenden in the TV series The Crown in the episode "Dear Mrs Kennedy" (2017).

 He is played by Jack Huston in Martin Scorsese's film The Irishman (2019).